memgraph/orb/docs/data.md

 ===

 Graph data structure (nodes and edges) is the main part of Orb.
 Without the graph data structure, there wouldn't be anything to render.
-Read the following guide in order to get to know how to handle graph data in Orb.
+Read the following guide to get to know how to handle graph data in Orb.

 > Note: Please do not use `node.addEdge` and `node.removeEdge` because the general graph data
 > structure might go out of sync.
 Always use `orb.data.(setup|merge|remove)` to change the